 Wet starter (pancake batter consistency - more water used)***

-like a very thick pancake batter, and is still stirrable.
-Stiff and wet starters are difficult to pinpoint
+a very thick pancake batter, and is still stirrable.
+Stiff and wet starters are difficult to pinpoint when

-when they are active because neither rise very well.
-You may want to experiment with these after
+they are active because neither rise very well.
+You may want to experiment with these after getting the

 **Sourdough will rise quicker in the summer, and slower in the winter, try following the volume